rikardoroa/AWS_SNOWFLAKE_LAMBDA_API/README.md

-# AWS Snowflake Pipeline for Fire Incidents Data Capture
+# AWS Snowflake Pipeline for API Integration and Development with AWS Services

 ## General overview for configuration